-Pet Vaccinations Help Prevent Harmful Diseases
+Dog and Cat Vaccinations Help Prevent Harmful Diseases in White House, TN

 Protecting your pet from contagious and lethal diseases is a major factor in their ongoing healthcare.
 Therefore, our four-legged friends need pet vaccinations just like we need vaccinations against tetanus, flu and other diseases.
 In White House and in neighboring areas, pets may face various threats including rabies, distemper, parvovirus and leptospirosis, to name a few.
 But we also know that not every pet needs every vaccine every year.
 That's why it's more than "just shots" at Orchard Park Animal Hospital.

 Different health hazards call for different vaccines to prevent them.
 Orchard Park Animal Hospital carries essential (core) and lifestyle vaccines to address our patients' individual needs.
 We closely adhere to the vaccination guidelines established by the American Animal Hospital Association (AAHA) and the University of Tennessee College of Veterinary Medicine.
-Learn more about our vaccines in the section below!
+Learn more about our dog and cat vaccines in the section below!

-Our Canine and Feline Vaccines
+Our Dog and Cat Vaccines